 Related Literature.
 This paper contributes to the growing body of literature on aggregate market power by simultaneously addressing its product and labor market dimensions.
-A large strand of research has focused on measuring firm-level markups and understanding their aggregate implications (e.g. De Loecker and Warzynski, 2012; De Loecker, Eeckhout and Unger, 2020; Autor et al., 2020).
-These studies often emphasize the rise in aggregate markups over recent decades, attributing it to factors such as increasing market concentration and the emergence of "superstar firms".
-By decomposing market power into price markups and wage markdowns, our study highlights the interaction at play between product and labor markets, and its macroeconomic implication.
+A large strand of research has focused on measuring firm-level markups or product market power and understanding their aggregate implications (e.g. De Loecker and Warzynski, 2012; Autor et al., 2017; Bustamante and Donangelo, 2017; Gutiérrez and Philippon, 2017; Corhay, Kung and Schmid, 2020; De Loecker, Eeckhout and Unger, 2020; Autor et al., 2020; Crouzet and Eberly, 2021, 2023; De Ridder, 2024).
+These studies often emphasize the rise in aggregate markups over recent decades.

-Our analysis contributes to a growing body of research that empirically estimate labor market power while purging out product market power (e.g. Dobbelaere and Mairesse, 2013; Morlacco, 2020; Traina, 2018; Yeh, Macaluso and Hershbein, 2022).
-In particular, our goal of studying markdowns at a macroeconomic level-and thus recovering these measures across a broad set of industries-makes our work most comparable to Yeh, Macaluso and Hershbein (2022) and Traina (2018), who estimate markdowns for U.S. manufacturing plants.
+Our analysis contributes to a growing body of research that empirically estimate labor market power while purging out product market power (e.g. Dobbelaere and Mairesse, 2013; Morlacco, 2020; Traina, 2018; Yeh, Macaluso and Hershbein, 2022; Rubens, 2023).
+In particular, our goal of studying wage markdowns at a macroeconomic level and thus recovering these measures across a broad set of industries makes our work most comparable to Yeh, Macaluso and Hershbein (2022) and Traina (2018), which both estimate wage markdowns for U.S. manufacturing plants.
 Our approach, however, differs in two key respects.
-First, our dataset covers almost all U.S. sectors (excluding finance and utilities), permitting a more comprehensive macro-level perspective.
-Second, by employing firm-level data, we capture high-skill workers who are not employed on plant floors but rather in settings such as corporate headquarters.
-Empirically, Yeh, Macaluso and Hershbein (2022) and Traina (2018) find that markdowns for U.S. manufacturing plants rose by about 10% and 100%, respectively.
+First, our dataset covers publicly traded firms across almost all U.S. private sectors (excluding finance and utilities) rather than solely focusing on the manufacturing sector, permitting a more comprehensive macro-level perspective.
+Second, by employing firm-level data, we capture high-skill workers who are not employed on plant floors but rather in settings such as corporate headquarters or other non-plant settings.
+Empirically, Yeh, Macaluso and Hershbein (2022) and Traina (2018) find that markdowns for manufacturing plants rose by about 10% and 100% respectively.
+Our results provide evidence for other sectors of the U.S. economy and shows that the aggregate markdown increase closer to the estimate of Traina (2018).
+Complementary to these papers, we examine the joint distribution of markups, markdowns, and other firm characteristics across a wide cross-section of the economy.
+A notable finding from this analysis is evidence for Marshall's anti-Second Law: the elasticity of demand increases with quantity.

-2Note that wages and markdowns are also components of marginal cost.
+$^{^4}$ Note that wages and markdowns are also components of marginal cost.